Rami114/x86.help/includes/instruction/_sldt.md

 16-bit segment selector is copied into the low-order 16 bits of the register.
 The high-order 16 bits of the register are cleared for the Pentium 4, Intel Xeon, and P6 family processors.
-They are undefined for Pentium, Intel486, and
+They are undefined for Pentium, Intel486, and Intel386 processors.
+When the destination operand is a memory location, the segment selector is written to memory as a 16-bit quantity, regardless of the operand size.

+In compatibility mode, when the destination operand is a 32-bit register, the 16-bit segment selector is copied into the low-order 16 bits of the register.
+The high-order 16 bits of the register are cleared.
+When the destination operand is a memory location, the segment selector is written to memory as a 16-bit quantity, regardless of the operand size.

+In 64-bit mode, using a REX prefix in the form of REX.R permits access to additional registers (R8-R15).
+The behavior of SLDT with a 64-bit register is to zero-extend the 16-bit selector and store it in the register.
+If the destination is memory and operand size is 64, SLDT will write the 16-bit selector to memory as a 16-bit quantity, regardless of the operand size

 ### Flags Affected